 “Let them give thanks to the Lord for his unfailing love and his wonderful deeds for mankind, for he satisfies the thirsty and fills the hungry with good things.”

 This verse would be a good conversation starter if you are reading it around a dinner table.
 Ask each person to think about the ways God satisfies the thirsty and fills the hungry with good things.
 Ask them how He has done that in their own lives.
-After this time of reflection, each person can share how God has filled their lives with good things the past year and give thanks to Him.
+After this time of reflection, each person can share how God the Father has filled their lives with good things the past year and give thanks to Him.

 2) 1 Thessalonians 5:16-18